Ecological physiologist Cynthia Downs' research includes how an animal's physiological traits alter its interaction with its environment.

-Research will be central to your studies; as a neuroscience major you will undertake an in-depth senior research project.
-You may receive a grant to do summer research with a faculty member or you may coauthor a paper published in a scholarly journal.
+Research will be central to your studies, and as a neuroscience major, by senior year you will be ready to delve into an in-depth research project.
+You will find opportunity to excel outside the classroom, for instance getting a grant to conduct summer research with a professor or coauthoring a paper that is published in a scholarly journal.

 Hamilton’s neuroscience faculty works with students to examine intriguing and fundamental questions: What is the relationship between behavior and biology?
 How can that relationship best be observed and studied?
 What does it reveal about ourselves, our culture, our health, even our technology?
 These are the questions posed and pursued by neuroscience, the multidisciplinary study of the nervous system.

 Professor Gapp was my intro bio professor and he set an example of what a liberal arts degree can do.
 When he would lecture not only would he cover the biological information, but he would include references to history and literature that made the class that much more interesting.

 The study of the nervous system has a clear, practical impact on advances in mental and physical health, child development and aging, medicine, education and many other fields.
 By drawing on a range of research disciplines, neuroscience is also uniquely positioned to demonstrate the ways in which psychology, biology and chemistry intersect with philosophy, mathematics and – increasingly – computer science.

 Study of the structure and function of the nervous system as it relates to consciousness and behavior.
 Emphasis on psychobiological explanations of perception, learning, attention, motivation, emotion and behavior disorders.View All Courses